wisupai/CRESP-DOCS/README.md

 ## Contributing

 We welcome contributions to the CRESP documentation!
-Please feel free to submit issues or pull requests to help improve the documentation.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

+## Versioning

+This project follows [Semantic Versioning](https://semver.org/).
+For the versions available, see the [tags on this repository](https://github.com/wisupai/CRESP-DOCS/tags).

+All notable changes to this project are documented in the [CHANGELOG](CHANGELOG.md).

 ## License